serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 *Rebuild the solution* and press *F5* to launch application.

+> Please make sure you REBUILD SOLUTION, by right clicking solution name and clicking rebuild.
+Some users reports they got an empty page after generating code.
+It's due to script project is not built properly.
+You should specially rebuild MovieTutorial.Script project.

 Use *admin* as username, and *serenity* as password to login.

 When you are greeted with Dashboard page, you will notice that there is a new section, *MovieDB* on the bottom of left navigation.